 At the very least, the date or time range within which payment is required, such as "Net 30 Days," should be included on your invoice.

-There's no harm in keeping your feelings about the missing money to yourself, even if they're raw.
-Opt for a few short paragraphs and include a copy of your invoice whenever possible instead.
+There's no harm in keeping your feelings about the overdue payment to yourself, even if they're raw.
+A few short paragraphs are usually all you will ever need to remind a client that an invoice is overdue.

 Hi [client’s name],

-Hope this email finds you in good health.
-I’m writing to just remind you that the invoice I sent you on [inser the date when you sent the invoice] is now overdue.
+I hope this email finds you in good health.
+I’m writing to remind you that the invoice I sent you on [insert the date when you sent the invoice] is now overdue.
 Please find a copy of it attached below.

 My payment information: [your details].